tacman/mailtrap/sfcasts/bonus-symfony-scheduler.md

 This `->stateful()` that we're passing `$this->cache` to is important.
-If the process that's running this schedule goes down - like our messenger workers stop temporarily a server restart - when it comes back online, it will know all the jobs it missed and run them.
+If the process that's running this schedule goes down - like our messenger workers stop temporarily during a server restart - when it comes back online, it will know all the jobs it missed and run them.
 If a task was supposed to run 10 times while it was down, it will run them all.
 That might not be desired so add `->processOnlyLastMissedRun(true)` to only run the last one.
-Bullet proof!
+Bulletproof!

 For more complex apps, you might be consuming the same schedule on multiple workers.
 Use `->lock()` to configure a lock so that only one worker runs the task when its